GDQuest is a social company focused on education and bringing people together around Free Software.

 We share the techniques professionals use to make games and open source the code for most of our projects on our GitHub page.

-GDQuest is a growing library of game creation tutorials and tools to help indies, students, and hobbyists learn professional design, programming, and art techniques.
-All that using Free and Open Source Software like the Godot game engine, Krita, and Blender, to which we contribute.
+GDQuest is a growing library of game creation tutorials and open-source projects to help you become the game developer you want to be.
+We use and support Free Software like the Godot game engine, Krita, and Blender.

 Get in touch